-A high level summary of the weekly attendance survey of early learning centres and schools undertaken during COVID-19.
+A high level summary of the weekly attendance data from early learning centres and schools during COVID-19.

 The Ministry needs to keep the National Crisis Monitoring Centre, the Government and the public informed about how many children are learning onsite in early learning services and schools during the COVID-19 period.
 This information is being used for managing the response to the crisis, reporting on the effectiveness of that response, and informing the return to normal operation.